cellnopt/cellnopt/notebooks/README.md

 ## List of Notebooks related to cellnopt library

-Notebooks can be seenwithin [nbviewer](http://nbviewer.ipython.org/github/cellnopt/cellnopt/tree/master/notebooks/).
+Notebooks can be seen within [nbviewer](http://nbviewer.ipython.org/github/cellnopt/cellnopt/tree/master/notebooks/).

+##Overview:

+#### model and data

+- Using BioServices to retrieve a prior knowledge network from BioModels.